emqx/cloud-docs/en_US/faq/normal_b.md

 ## How to bind a domain name？

-When you create a deployment in EMQX Cloud, you will be given an MQTT connection address, which is displayed as a domain in the deployment.

-You may already have your own domain and would like to be able to bind to it.
+When you create a **Professional deployment**, you will be given an MQTT connection address, which is displayed as a domain in the deployment.You may already have your own domain and would like to be able to link to it.

-> Note: mqtts and wss ports will not be available on Standard after the domain is bound.

 ### Steps